Ehistephen/Stephen-s-Portfolio/README.md

 It also shows a detailed report of a month-by-month analysis of all indices using the filter you are able to determine if saving or spending should be done and which portion should be left in liquid cash.

 ![Finance dashboard](https://github.com/Ehistephen/Stephen-s-Portfolio/assets/113422753/a2503aae-54b9-4972-b2d4-d2be7f29a407)

+# Project 5: Performer Dashboard

+The performer dashboard provides a concise overview of the overall financial well-being of law firms.
+Currently, there are 1,655 active matters, collectively spending a total of 257 million dollars at an average hourly rate of 528 dollars.
+Remarkably, these firms have managed to save an impressive 39 million dollars, which represents 13% of their total expenditure.
+For further analysis, the dashboard also presents the top 10 law firm savings, allowing users to apply specific filters and access relevant indices.

+Additionally, the dashboard features interactive charts displaying the sum of approved fees, approved expenses, invoice savings, and average invoice savings.
+These visual aids enhance understanding and enable users to make informed decisions based on the financial data.

+Overall, the performer dashboard provides a comprehensive and user-friendly platform for assessing the financial health and performance of law firms, facilitating better financial management and strategic planning